Contextuality with vanishing coherence and maximal robustness to dephasing: Acknowledgements

 \section{Acknowledgements}

 We thank Elie Wolfe for the ready support with the linear program functioning and Rafael Wagner for the fruitful discussion.
-DS, VR, and ABS were supported by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
-JHS was supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no.~2021/41/B/ST2/03149).
+D.S. and V.R. were supported by the Foundation for Polish Science (IRAP project, ICTQT, Contract No. MAB/2018/5, cofinanced by EU within Smart Growth Operational Programme).
+J.H.S. was supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, Project No. 2021/41/B/ST2/03149).
+A.B.S. acknowledges support by the Digital Horizon Europe project FoQaCiA, Foundations of quantum computational advantage, GA No. 101070558, funded by the European Union, NSERC (Canada), and UKRI (U.K.).
 Some figures were prepared using TikZit.

 \onecolumngrid